kolkhis/tech-notes/linux/tools/grep.md

     * Prevents clearing to the end of line using Erase in Line (`EL`) to
       Right (`\33[K`) each time a colorized item ends.
     * The default is false (unset).
 True if set.

-See the Select Graphic Rendition (`SGR`) section in the documentation of the text terminal
- that is used for permitted values and their meaning as character attributes.